single-spa/single-spa.js.org/docs/faq.md

 1. Use [custom browser events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events#Creating_custom_events) to communicate
 1. Use [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies), [local/session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), or other similar methods for storing and reading that state.
 These methods work best with things that don't change often, e.g. logged-in user info.

-Please note that this is just talking about sharing application state: sharing functions, components, etc. is as easy as an `export` in one project and an `import` in the other.
+**Please note that this is just talking about sharing application state: sharing functions, components, etc. is as easy as an `export` in one project and an `import` in the other.
+See [import map](#what-are-import-maps) documentation for more details**

 ## Should I use frontend microservices?
 If you’ve ran into some of the headaches a monolithic repo has, then you should really consider it.